 (1) Applications for admission to the doctorate have to be submitted at the beginning of a doctoral project, at least one year prior to handing in the doctoral thesis.
 In individual cases, exceptional provisions may be granted by the Committee for Doctoral Examinations.
-Submission of applications in accordance with Clause 1 notwithstanding, a doctoral procedure starts in the sense of the law for temporary employment in academia (WissZeitVG) as soon as the doctoral candidate is presented with the subject of her/his thesis.
+Irrespective of the submission of applications in accordance with Clause 1 the doctoral procedure starts with the date of the letter of admission.